biotorrents/gazelle/README.md

 This prevents most attacks that would be otherwise successful, as it requires an attacker to access the site from the same locations the actual user uses to login.

+#### Unique Infohashes

+Upon upload, torrent files are modified to contain a "source" field in the info dict containing the concatination of the site name and some generated junk data (unique per-torrent).
+This prevents infohash collisions with torrents cross-seeded from other sites in the same client, and also helps protect against some not particularly likely peer-leaking attacks.

 #### Expunge Requests

 Users are able to view the data kept on them and [issue requests for the deletion of old information](sections/delete) to staff through a simple interface.